 I see this dog waiting here, at the same spot, every day.
 I don't know for what and no one knows.
 No idea what's going on but this reminds me of HMV logo—the dog quietly listening to the voice on a gramophone.
 Here there is no gramophone, but maybe there is an invisible one that I … Continue reading His Master’s Voice

 Simon Anholt is the founder of the Good Country Index which measures what each country on earth contributes to the common good of humanity, and what it takes away, relative to its size.
-Similarly, United Nations publishes a Word Happiness Report every year.
+Similarly, the United Nations publishes a Word Happiness Report every year.
 Each report is organized by chapters that delve deeper into issues relating to happiness, including mental … Continue reading Why Isn’t India On Top Of The Good Country—Or Happiness—Index?

 Everyone wants to sip the cup of love.
 Everyone wants to stitch their shattered luck.
 Everyone wants holiness in the world.
 Everyone wants to live with dignity.
 Everyone wants peace.
 Everyone wants to know the truth.
 Everyone wants the genie.
 Everyone wants to live.